26 million have sought US jobless aid since virus hit

 The enormous magnitude of job cuts has plunged the U.S. economy into the worst economic crisis since the Great Depression of the 1930s.
 Some economists say the nation’s output could shrink by twice the amount that it did during the Great Recession, which ended in 2009.

 Yet those scattered re-openings won’t lead to much rehiring, especially if Americans are too wary to leave their homes.
-Most people say they favor stay-at-home orders and believe it won’t be safe to lift social distancing guidelines anytime soon.
+Most people say they favor stay-at-home orders, according to a survey by The Associated Press-NORC Center for Public Affairs and believe it won’t be safe to lift social distancing guidelines anytime soon.
 And there are likely more layoffs to come from many small businesses that have tried but failed to receive loans from a federal aid program.

 In some states, many laid-off workers have run into obstacles in trying to file applications for benefits.
 Among them are millions of freelancers, contractors, gig workers and self-employed people — a category of workers who are now eligible for unemployment benefits for the first time.